Skip to main content

 America: History and Life

 The main article database for researching American history.
-Use to journal articles, book reviews, and dissertations on all periods of North American history.
+Use to find journal articles, book reviews, and dissertations on all periods of North American history.
 Includes some links to full text.
 Complements Historical Abstracts.
 Indexes publications from 1964-present.

 Journal articles, book reviews, and dissertations on all aspects of world history, excluding North America, from 1450.
 Includes links to the full text of some articles.
 Complements America: History and Life.
 Indexes publications from 1954-present.